bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

 - [BTCPay Server 1.11.1][] is the latest release of this self-hosted payment processor.
-The 1.11.x release series includes improvements to invoice reporting, additional upgrades to the checkout process, and new features for the point of service terminal.
+The 1.11.x release series includes improvements to invoice reporting, additional upgrades to the checkout process, and new features for the point of service terminal. {% assign timestamp="24:30" %}

 ## Notable code and documentation changes